-The key to progression is to ensure you have plenty of experience in the field.
-With this, there will be opportunities to move up to more senior, supervisory or management roles.
-Some companies may like for you to specialise further and encourage you to take further qualifications in order for you to do so.
+The secret to success is to make sure you have a lot of field experience.
+As a result, there will be more senior, managerial or supervisory roles available.
+Some firms may want you to further specalise and encourage you to aquire additional skills to do so.

 Our trainers hold Teaching, Assessing, & Quality Assurance Qualifications and have all previously worked for reputable heating companies such as British Gas & SSE.
 Our expert tutors have identified skill shortages within the industry through their years of experience.
 We have incorporated this knowledge into our training syllabus.